 Botox is not permanent.
 The results of each Botox injection last about 4 months, but may last upwards of 6 to 8 months after repeat treatments.
 As part of your individualized care, we’ll help you plan for and schedule subsequent injections to maintain your results and support your renewed appearance.

 Are Botox injections noticeable?

 The success of a Botox injection depends on the skill and experience of the practitioner providing it.
 Our staff of highly trained specialists is experienced with the proper technique to subtly deliver Botox, so the only thing you or anyone else will notice are the results.
 Your face will not look unnatural or overdone, but it will look like you have fewer wrinkles and lines!

 Botox is available for anyone 18 years of age or older, although patients often begin to get injections in their 30s.
 Preventative Botox treatment can begin at a younger age, but everyone is different.
 Schedule a consultation with us to discuss if and when it makes sense for your unique situation and needs.

 How is Botox different from Dysport and Xeomin?

 Botox, Dysport and Xeomin are three types of FDA-approved neurotoxin treatments that use botulinum toxin type A as the active ingredient.
 However, each product is formulated differently, impacting the dosage amount, how soon results become apparent and how long results last.

 Does insurance cover Botox injections?

 Botox injections are considered a cosmetic treatment and are not typically covered by insurance.
-In other cases, Medical Skin Therapeutics does not accept insurance.
+In other cases, Skin Therapeutics does not accept insurance.